-In the Alpine region Allgäu, a regional organic brand called "VonHier" was created in 1998 by the company Feneberg Lebensmittel GmbH.
-The brand is given to organically grown food that is being produced within a maximum distance of 100 km from Kempten, where Feneberg is situated.
-To date, more than 400 products including fruit and vegetables, dairy products, meat and cheese and pastries are branded.
+Kempten, where Feneberg is situated.
+To date, more than 400 products including fruit and vegetables, dairy products, meat, cheese and pastries have been branded.
 The brand has been well accepted by consumers and has proved highly successful.

 In terms of sustainable procurement, the German government supports the concept through various measures.
-The "Integrated energy and climate protection programme" of the government includes a measure for the procurement of energy-efficient products and services.
-The general administrative provision for the procurement of energy-efficient products and services sets a mandatory target for all authorities at the federal level to use life-cycle costing in their procurement procedures to ensure energy-efficient and environment-friendly public procurement.
+The 'Integrated energy and climate protection programme'58 of the government includes a measure for the procurement of energy-efficient products and services.
+The general administrative provision for the procurement of energy-efficient products and services59 sets a mandatory target for all authorities at the federal level, to use life cycle costs in their procurement procedures to ensure energy-efficient and environment-friendly public procurement.
 The government provides advice to public authorities through a newly created competence centre for sustainable procurement.
 Furthermore, procurement criteria for a high number of product groups and further support for public purchasers are available from the German Environment Agency.

-In Bavaria, guidelines on the integration of environmental aspects in public procurement procedures68 provide information and guidance on green procurement for governmental agencies.
+In Bavaria, guidelines on the integration of environmental aspects in public procurement procedures61 provide information and guidance on green procurement for governmental agencies.
 Apart from the obligation to procure wood products from sustainable forest management, there are no compulsory provisions for the procurement of environmentally sound goods and services.

-The Bavarian Parliament was the first one in Germany having taken a decision to exclude products from exploitative child labour from public procurement of the government and state owned companies.
+The Bavarian Parliament was the first in Germany to take the decision to exclude products from exploitative child labour from public procurement of the government and state owned companies.
 Local authorities are encouraged to act accordingly.
-Around 70 local authorities in Bavaria have adopted similar council decisions, thereof nine from the Alpine Convention area.
+Around 70 local authorities in Bavaria have adopted similar council decisions, nine of them in the Alpine Convention area.